 The Gower School is a non-denominational school.
-We seek to encourage children of all faiths and cultures to understand the difference between right and wrong, to believe in values that matter, to develop their own self-discipline and be prepared to defend what they believe to be right.
+We encourage children of all faiths and cultures to understand the difference between right and wrong, and to believe in values that matter.
+Our aim is that children develop their own self-discipline and be prepared to defend what they believe to be right.

-We see each child as an individual, and aim for all our children to be happy, confident learners who achieve their potential through skilled, dedicated and enthusiastic teaching.
-We prepare children for entry into the top London schools at 11+ for girls and boys, thus postponing exam pressures until an age at which the children are better able to involve themselves in the process of choosing a secondary school suited to their abilities and interests.
+We treat each child as an individual, and aim for all our children to be happy, confident learners who achieve their potential.
+Children are prepared for entry into the top London schools at 11+ for girls and boys.
+We postpone exam pressures until an age at which the children are better able to involve themselves in the process of choosing a secondary school suited to their abilities and interests.

-We believe in educating the whole child: Music, Art, Philosophy and Sports all play an important part in school life, both as part of the curriculum and as additional activities.
+We believe in educating the whole child: Music, Art, Philosophy and Sports all play an important part in school life.
 Some children may succeed more in these areas than in the academic subjects and confidence thus gained will be reflected in the classroom.

 Children with mild learning difficulties, or English as a second language, will be supported by extra help within the classroom from the teacher or assistant, and may have additional sessions with a Learning Support teacher if necessary.